MahemaS27/rrtstar-project/README.md

 **Results**

-Below are the results for RRT and RRT*
+Below are the results for RRT, RRT* and Informed RRT*

 ![RRT](results/RRT.png)